CAS IN 399

 Internship Requirements

-To be approved to register for IN 399 in Summer 2025, you must secure an offer from an off-campus organization that is unaffiliated with BU.
+To be approved to register for IN 399 in summer 2026, you must secure an offer from an off-campus organization that is unaffiliated with BU.
 The offer must be secured prior to submitting your application, and the internship must meet the following criteria:

-- Be offered through an organization that is not affiliated with BU (e.g., internships at Boston Medical Center will not be considered)
+- Be offered through an organization that is not affiliated with BU (Note: for the purposes of this course, Boston Medical Center is considered an off-campus site.
+If you have an internship at BMC, you may apply.)

 International Students: Additional Requirements and Information